 from abc import ABCMeta, abstractmethod class Animal(metaclass=ABCMeta): @abstractmethod def eat(self, food: str) -> None: pass @property @abstractmethod def can_walk(self) -> bool: pass class Cat(Animal): def eat(self, food: str) -> None: ... # Body omitted @property def can_walk(self) -> bool: return True x = Animal() # Error: 'Animal' is abstract due to 'eat' and 'can_walk' y = Cat() # OK

 Note that mypy performs checking for unimplemented abstract methods

 ABCMeta metaclass.
 This can be useful if the

 metaclass would cause runtime metaclass conflicts.

 A class can inherit any number of classes, both abstract and concrete.
-As with normal overrides, a dynamically typed method can implement a statically typed method defined in any base class, including an abstract method defined in an abstract base class.
+As with normal overrides, a dynamically typed method can override or implement a statically typed method defined in any base class, including an abstract method defined in an abstract base class.